1942 Centralisation of RAAF Command Responding to USAAF, 1942–45 (AI Study Guide)

 Official Sources and Records

-Horner, D. 2022, Strategy and Command: Issues in Australia’s Twentieth-Century Wars, Cambridge University Press, Melbourne.
+Horner, D. (2022).
+Strategy and Command: Issues in Australia’s Twentieth-Century Wars.
+Cambridge: Cambridge University Press.
+Chapters 5–6.

-Royal Australian Air Force 2013, The Australian Experience of Air Power, Air Power Development Centre, Canberra.
+Royal Australian Air Force (2013).
+AAP 1000–H: The Australian Experience of Air Power.
+Canberra: Air Power Development Centre.
+Sections on World War II command and coalition operations.